renatorib/react-powerplug/README.md

 > I'm working on version 1.0.
 [Follow me on twitter](http://twitter.com/renatorib_) to know when news will come up.

-**React PowerPlug is a *Just add water™*** set of **render props (or function as children) components** that provides different types of state and logics so you can use with your dumb components.
+**React PowerPlug is a set of pluggable renderless components** that provides different types of state and logics so you can use with your dumb components.
 It creates a state and pass down the logic to the children, so you can handle your data/callbacks.

 It's has been created to (but not limited to) use with **storybook, react styleguidist, documentations, prototypes**.
 You can also use to create a bunch of uncontrolled components where the outside app don't care about your state, for example a menu dropdown.